OccupyMars2025/Computer-Organization-and-Design-The-Hardware-Software-Interface-RISC-V-Edition/README.md

   - [x] 11/29 17:02 - 11/29 21:14: (page 434-441) Section 4.10: Exceptions
   - [ ] TODO: (page 441-455) Section 4.11: Parallelism via Instructions
   - [ ] TODO: Section 4.12, 4.13
-  - [ ] 11/29 21:14 - : (page 466-497) Section 4.14: Advanced Topic: An Introduction to Digital Design Using a Hardware Design Language to Describe and Model a Pipeline and More Pipelining Illustrations
+  - [x] 11/29 21:14 - 12/1 9:48: (page 466-497) Section 4.14: Advanced Topic: An Introduction to Digital Design Using a Hardware Design Language to Describe and Model a Pipeline and More Pipelining Illustrations
+  - [ ] 12/1 9:48:

 ### (page 102)Surprisingly, it took me 1 hour and 30 minutes to manually compile a recursive C program to RISC-V code.
 Haha, interesting.
 Great, these questions got me interested in how compilers work!